Kay Bailey Hutchison: Abortion

-Hutchison has a mixed voting record on abortion rights.
-In 2012, she said she identifies as "pro-life."
-She was identified as nominally pro-abortion rights for several years including 2005–2010.
-She served as an honorary board member of The WISH List, a pro-abortion rights Republican special interest group.
-She has voted to restrict abortion rights, but has said that she does not favor overturning Roe v.
-Wade and that the Republican Party should not build its platform around abortion, which she calls a "personal and religious issue."
+Hutchison had a mixed voting record on abortion rights.

 In 1993, Hutchison, then a candidate for the US Senate, identified as "pro-choice" while supporting restrictions on abortion and received campaign contributions from the WISH List.

-In 1994, Senator Hutchison was one of 17 Republicans who broke with their party to vote in favor of a bill, sponsored by Senator Edward Kennedy, to protect access to abortion clinics by making it a federal crime to block or physically attack the clinics.
+In 1994, Hutchison was one of 17 Republicans who broke with their party to vote in favor of a bill, sponsored by Senator Edward Kennedy, to protect access to abortion clinics by making it a federal crime to block or physically attack the clinics.
 Also, "Hutchison voted for a 2003 resolution in the Senate stating that the Roe decision 'was appropriate and secures an important constitutional right; and such decision should not be overturned.'"
 She was one of nine Republicans who joined Democrats to support Roe.

+Hutchison served as an honorary board member of The WISH List, a pro-abortion rights Republican special interest group.
+She voted to restrict abortion rights, but said that she did not favor overturning Roe v.
+Wade.
+Hutchison also asserted that the Republican Party should not build its platform around abortion, which she calls a "personal and religious issue."

-Hutchison continued to support abortion rights early in a pregnancy.
+In 2003, Hutchison continued to support abortion rights early in a pregnancy.
 She said: "I've always said that I think that women should have the ability to make that decision, even if I disagree with it."
 In June 2004, during the Republican state convention, she told reporters she supported a woman's right to have an abortion early in a pregnancy.

-Although she supports the Roe v.
-Wade decision and legal abortion early in a pregnancy, Hutchison has a "nearly perfect" record of voting in line with the position of anti-abortion interest groups.
-During her time in the U.S. Senate, Hutchison received consistently high scores from the National Right to Life Committee and consistently low scores from NARAL Pro-Choice America.
-Hutchison's highest scores from NARAL were a 20% in both 2000 and 2004.
-In 2005, the Population Institute, which supports voluntary family planning, gave her a 50% score for their positions.
-In 2008, the pro-abortion rights National Organization for Women gave her a 19% score.
-Also in 2008, she received a 100% rating for voting in line with the position of Population Action International which advocates for access to family planning services.
+She was identified as nominally pro-abortion rights for several years, including 2005–2010.

+In 2012, she stated that she identified as "pro-life."